CumulusNetworks/docs/content/cumulus-netq-33/Manage-Deployment/Install-NetQ/Install-NetQ-Device-SW/Install-NetQ-Agents/Install-NetQ-Agents-on-CL.md

 ### Configure the Agent to Use a VRF

-By default, NetQ uses the *default* VRF for communication between the NetQ Appliance or VM and NetQ Agents.While optional, Cumulus strongly recommends that you configure NetQ Agents to communicate with the NetQ Appliance or VM only via a {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux/Layer-3/Virtual-Routing-and-Forwarding-VRF/" text="VRF">}}, including a {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux/Layer-3/Management-VRF/" text="management VRF">}}.
+By default, NetQ uses the *default* VRF for communication between the NetQ Appliance or VM and NetQ Agents.
+While optional, Cumulus strongly recommends that you configure NetQ Agents to communicate with the NetQ Appliance or VM only via a {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux/Layer-3/Virtual-Routing-and-Forwarding-VRF/" text="VRF">}}, including a {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux/Layer-3/Management-VRF/" text="management VRF">}}.
 To do so, you need to specify the VRF name when configuring the NetQ Agent.
 For example, if the management VRF is configured and you want the agent to communicate with the NetQ Appliance or VM over it, configure the agent like this:

 ```
 cumulus@leaf01:~$ sudo netq config add agent server 192.168.1.254 vrf mgmt